 Here's Your First Chronic Pain Relief Idea

-Remember to give enough time for relaxation techniques to manage your chronic pain and changes to happen.
+Remember to devote enough time for relaxation techniques to manage your chronic pain and changes to happen.

 I know relaxation can help chronic pain, personally proven by myself and by my clients many times.
 Several times in my life I've lived with chronic pain, pain that couldn't be cured or even relieved when the side effects of medication were unacceptable.